maxecoulter/HR-RT-PCR/README.md

 ### Input files:

+1. **BlastN_Output** this is the location and name of the BLAST output you need to specify in line 17 of the bash script
 1. **TranscriptomeFileName** this is the transcriptome you used for running Salmon.
 This is specified in line 19 of the bash script
 1.